Curtisaurus/dayplanner/README.md

 Current day is updated on page load and also displayed in the page header.
 Time stamps are updated for time-blocks and current day using the moment.js library.

 A save button is displayed next to each time-block which saves notes from its corresponding block once clicked.
 User is alerted when and which note is saved.
+User can clear the text area and use save to clear a note.

 JavaScript code also implements jQuery libraries for DOM traversal and manipulation.